 - Keynote Speaker, Univ. of California Davis School of Law, Feb.
 2013.

 - Guest Lecturer, February 2013, US Embassy, Kiev, Ukraine; Ambassador's Forum, on "The 21st Century Legacy of Martin Luther King, Jr."

 - Keynote speaker and recipient of the Journey for Freedom award from the Birmingham Bar Association and Magic City Bar Association.

 Dr. Jones has served on the prestigious boards of The Impact Repertory Theater & Dance Co. and The Theatre Development Fund NYC, the Franklin & Eleanor Roosevelt Institute in Hyde Park, NY.

-He holds a Bachelor of Arts degree from Columbia College, Columbia University as well as a Juris Doctor degree from Boston University’s School of Law and a Certificate from The New York Institute of Finance and the NASD for his Allied Membership in the NYSE.
-Additionally, he has an Honorary Doctorate in Communications from Allegheny College in Allegheny, PA, Honorary Doctorates of Humane Letters, Drew University, Madison, NJ, and University of San Francisco.
-Georgetown University’s John Thompson “Legacy of the Dream” Award, Kennedy Center for The Performing Arts, Washington, DC, 2012.
-He was a keynote speaker and participant The Twelfth Annual Herzliya Conference, Tel Aviv, Israel, 2012
+He holds a Bachelor of Arts degree from Columbia College, Columbia University as well as a Juris Doctor degree from Boston University's School of Law and a Certificate from The New York Institute of Finance and the NASD for his Allied Membership in the NYSE.
+Additionally, he has an Honorary Doctorate in Communications from Allegheny College in Allegheny, PA, Honorary Doctorates of Humane Letters, Drew University, Madison, NJ, Lincoln University, PA and the University of San Francisco.

 He currently resides in Palo Alto, CA where he continues to write and lecture.